itz-me-zappex/flux/README.md

   - Use less aggressive CPU limit to allow game to send/receive packets.
 - Stuttery audio in unfocused game if CPU limit is pretty aggressive.
   - That should be expected, because `cpulimit` interrupts process with `SIGSTOP` and `SIGCONT` signals very frequently to limit CPU usage.
 Use `unfocus-mute` config key, or in case you use Pipewire with Wireplumber, you may want to use `wpctl` as described [here](#alternative-way-to-mute-process-audio-on-unfocus-for-pipewire-with-wireplumber).
 - In some games, with `focus-grab-cursor` set to `true`, cursor still able to escape, but does not work outside of window.
-As example - "Ori and the Will of the Wisps" game on Unity engine in windowed mode.
-  - Whether do not use `focus-grab-cursor` config key in such cases or ignore an issue, I can not do anything with this.
+  - As example, in "Ori and the Will of the Wisps" game (Unity engine) in windowed mode.
+Whether do not use `focus-grab-cursor` config key in such cases or ignore an issue, I can not do anything with this, sorry.
 - Daemon says that it waits for cursor ungrab "without any reason".
-  - That may happen in case game grabs cursor manually.
+  - That happens in case game grabs cursor manually (e.g. in fullscreen mode, not borderless one).
 Do not use `focus-grab-cursor` config key in such cases, as it becomes useless.
 - Daemon mutes multiple processes if there is >=2 processes with the same name.
-  - That happens in case processes do not report their PIDs, so daemon should guess.
+  - Edge case, that happens in case processes do not report their PIDs, so daemon should guess.
 If you use Pipewire with Wireplumber, you may want to use [this](#alternative-way-to-mute-process-audio-on-unfocus-for-pipewire-with-wireplumber) method.
 Keep in mind, this method does not mute processes in sandboxes with PID namespaces, unlike default one.

 ## Screenshot
+Daemon running handling already opened windows (`-H`) in verbose mode (`-v`) and enabled timestamps (`-t`).
 ![](images/preview.png)
-Daemon running handling already opened windows (`-H`) in verbose mode (`-v`) and enabled timestamps (`-t`)

 ## Features
-- Apply CPU or FPS limit to process on unfocus and unlimit on focus.
+- Applying CPU or FPS limit to process on unfocus and unlimit on focus.
 FPS limiting requires game running using MangoHud with already existing config file.
-- Reduce process priority on unfocus and restore it on focus.
+- Reducing process priority on unfocus and restore it on focus.
-- Minimize window on unfocus, useful for borderless windows.
+- Minimizing window on unfocus, useful for borderless windows.
-- Expand window to fullscreen on focus.
-Useful for games which handle a window mode in weird way, e.g. Forza Horizon 4 changes its mode to windowed after minimization.
+- Expanding window to fullscreen on focus.
+Useful for games which handle a window mode in a weird way.
-- Grab cursor and redirect input into focused window, that prevents cursor from escaping to second monitor in case with borderless windows.
+- Grabbing cursor and redirect input into focused window to prevent cursor from escaping to second monitor in case with borderless windows.
-- Execute commands and scripts on focus, unfocus and window closure events to extend daemon functionality.
+- Executing commands and scripts on focus, unfocus and window closure events to extend daemon functionality.
 Daemon provides info about window and process through environment variables.
 - Logging support.
 - Notifications support.
 - Flexible identifiers support to avoid false positives, including regular expressions.
-- Works with processes running through sandbox with PID namespaces, e.g. Firejail.
+- Working with processes running through sandbox with PID namespaces, e.g. Firejail.
-- Handles DE/WM restart or switching it on the fly.
+- Handling DE/WM restart or switching it on the fly.
-- Supports most of X11 DEs/WMs ([EWMH-compatible ones](https://specifications.freedesktop.org/wm-spec/latest/)) and does not rely on neither GPU nor its driver.
+- Support for most of X11 DEs/WMs ([EWMH-compatible ones](https://specifications.freedesktop.org/wm-spec/latest/)) and does not rely on either GPU or its driver.
-- Detects and handles both explicitly and implicitly opened windows (appeared with and without focus event respectively).
+- Detection and handling both explicitly and implicitly opened windows.
-- Mute processes on unfocus and unmute on focus.
-Supports Pulseaudio and Pipewire (including Pipewire Media Session and Wireplumber).
+- Muting processes on unfocus and unmute on focus.
+Supports Pulseaudio and Pipewire, including Pipewire Media Session and Wireplumber.

 ## Dependencies
 ### Arch Linux and derivatives